Safe-DS/DSL/docs/DSL/tutorial/stub-language/enumerations.md

 * The name of the enumeration.
 * A list of the _instances_, i. e. the valid values of the enumeration enclosed in curly braces and separated by commas.

-Coming back to the ridge solver example from the introduction, we would implement this in Simple-ML as follows, so that only the seven specified values are valid instances of the datatype.
+Coming back to the ridge solver example from the introduction, we would implement this in Safe-DS as follows, so that only the seven specified values are valid instances of the datatype.

 ```
 enum RidgeSolver {